LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 ![immovable rod](../../images/immovable-rod.jpg)

 # Buying Mundane Items
 Characters do not require downtime days to buy mundane items that cost less than 100 gold coins, and such purchases can be done alongside other downtime activities.
-A purchase with a price of **100 gold coins or more**, or any purchase involving live animals, generally takes **a single downtime day**.
+A purchase with a price of **100 gold coins or more**, or any purchase involving live animals, generally takes **a single downtime day** of doing business in the [Jewel Market](Port_Nyanzaru.md#merchants-ward).
 See the [items available for purchase in Port Nyanzaru](list_of_items_available_for_purchase_in_Port_Nyanzaru.md#top) for further information.

 ![Port Nyanzaru Markets](images/buying.jpg)